The Cell Membrane: A Universal Feature of Plant and Animal Cells

 -

 Cholesterol: In animal cell membranes, cholesterol molecules are interspersed within the phospholipid bilayer, influencing membrane fluidity.
 Cholesterol helps to maintain membrane stability at various temperatures, preventing it from becoming too rigid or too fluid.
-Plant cells typically lack cholesterol; they utilize other sterols to modulate membrane fluidity.
+Plant cells typically lack cholesterol; they put to use other sterols to modulate membrane fluidity.

 Cell Membrane Function: A Dynamic Regulator